shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your dream self can teleport.
 You may spend 1 AP to teleport your dream self to a space within Cast Range of your dream target.

 Whenever your dream self would fall or otherwise be forced to move, you may make a DC10 Spell check instead.

-Success: your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
+Success: Your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
 It becomes solid again when it is no longer sharing a space with that creature or object.
-Failure: your dream self falls or gets moved forcefully like normal.
+Failure: Your dream self falls or gets moved forcefully like normal.

 Additionally, you’re unbound from your physical form.
 When you enter a new dream, your dream self can appear as any creature you’ve seen before.
 It still has your stats and abilities.
 It gains 2 Ancestry Points with which to spend on Ancestry Traits and/or Beast Traits.
 It keeps these new Ancestry Traits until the end of the dream.